Fusion-Lab-Digital/m2.core/README.md

    ```

 ## Configuration
 This module does not require configuration directly.
-It works as a dependency for other FusionLab modules.
+It works as a dependency for other Fusion Lab modules.

 ## Tracking Information
 This module collects **non-personal data** to improve compatibility and performance.
 The data collected includes:
 - Domain name
 - PHP version
 - MySQL version
-- Usage of FusionLab modules
+- Usage of Fusion Lab modules

 ### Disable Tracking
 To disable tracking: